hmZa-Sfyn/supa-c-lang/README.md

 Full documentation for the language and this compiler can be found here: https://holyc-lang.com/

-## Introduction
+# Introduction
-A SupaCcompiler built from scratch in C. Currently it is non optimising, walking the AST and compiling it directly to x86_64 assembly code as text which is fed into gcc to assemble.
-Floating point arithmetic is supported as are most of the major language features.
-There is experimental support for transpiling SupaCto C.
+SupaC is a custom-built compiler for the SupaC language, written entirely in C. It currently compiles directly from the abstract syntax tree (AST) to raw x86_64 assembly, which is then assembled using GCC.
+While it doesn’t yet perform optimizations, it fully supports floating-point arithmetic and most core language features.
+Additionally, there's experimental support for transpiling SupaC to standard C, opening the door for broader compatibility and further development.

 ## Example
 Below is a snippet of code showing some of the features supported by this holyc